10 Ways Low Self-Esteem Affects Women in Relationships

 Nothing interferes with the ability to have an authentic, reciprocal relationship like low self-esteem.
 If you can’t believe you’re good enough, how can you believe a loving partner could choose you?
 Low self-esteem can make you test or sabotage relationships that have potential, or settle for relationships in which you’re treated in a way that matches your beliefs about yourself.
 That said, low self-esteem doesn’t always look the same way in relationships.
 The following are 10 of the many ways that low self-esteem can manifest in your romantic relationship.

-(Note that adult manifestations of earlier emotional, physical or sexual abuse are way too complex to be characterized in this post.
-Trying to do so would not do service and so those pathways to low self-esteem will be omitted from this article.)
+(Note that adult manifestations of earlier emotional, physical, or sexual abuses are too complex to be characterized in this post.
+Trying to do so would not do service to people seeking help, so those pathways to low self-esteem will be omitted from this article.)

 1. Bring the Bling

 You feel wretched and fantasize that a knight in shining armor will take you out of your circumstances and make everything better.
 This longing may have formed from falling in love with the fantasy of a father.
 Maybe yours was unavailable enough that you could idealize him without ever testing his fallibility.
-You may think you know why your father never “saved” you: it was your fault, not his.
+You may think you know why your father never “saved” you: It was your fault, not his.
 Or maybe he did, over and over and your relationship has to make you feel just like that again.
 Therefore, you may feel compelled to hold tight to the fantasy of perfection as the bar you set for your romantic partners to live up to.
 Of course they can’t.
-Even if your partner turns out to be solid, consistent, and loving (though not in a flashy way), you may disqualify the efforts, and find ways to sabotage the relationship.
+Even if your partner turns out to be solid, consistent, and loving, you may disqualify the efforts, and find ways to sabotage the relationship.